White Castle (restaurant): Location expansion, plant-based meat sliders, automation

 White Castle announced on November 25, 2019, that the chain would return to Florida after previously leaving the state in 1968, with plans to open the first restaurant in Orlando.
 A ghost kitchen, operated out of the restaurant while it was under construction, overloaded Uber Eats when it opened for one day on February 24, 2021.
 The Orlando location opened on May 3, 2021.
 It is the world's largest White Castle, located on Daryl Carter Parkway off Interstate 4.
 The opening coincided with White Castle's 100th anniversary.

-In 2020, White Castle began testing an automated cooking robot called Flippy in a number of its Chicago-area stores, and then equipped a larger number of locations with the updated Flippy 2 model in November of 2021.
-The system is able to discriminate amongst burgers, chicken fingers, and french fries), pick them up, cook them through automated temperature detection and flipping action, place the cooked item in a fry basket, and in turn place the basketed food in an area for holding hot items.
+In 2020, White Castle began testing an automated cooking robot called Flippy in a number of its Chicago-area stores, and then equipped a larger number of locations with the updated Flippy 2 model in November 2021.
+The system is able to discriminate amongst burgers, chicken fingers, and french fries, pick them up, cook them through automated temperature detection and flipping action, place the cooked item in a fry basket, and in turn place the basketed food in an area for holding hot items.
 The Flippy 2 model can operate without human intervention and produce 60 baskets of food per hour.
 By the end of 2022, approximately one in three White Castle locations are expected to be equipped with the device.

+In August 2025, White Castle announced it would open its first location in Texas in the northern Dallas suburb of The Colony.
+The restaurant is scheduled to open in 2026 in a mega retail and restaurant development known as Grandscape.

 Activities

 United States

-The Ingram family's steadfast refusal to franchise or take on debt throughout the company's existence has kept the chain relatively small, with a more discontinuous geography than its principal competitors.
-There are 377 White Castle outlets, predominantly in the Midwest, Kentucky, and Tennessee.
-The exceptions are about 50 in the New York – New Jersey metropolitan area, three locations around Las Vegas, Nevada, one in Scottsdale, Arizona, one in Orlando, Florida, and two in Shanghai, China.
+The Ingram family's steadfast refusal to franchise, take on debt or offer shares to the public throughout the company's existence has kept the chain relatively small, with a more discontinuous geography than its principal competitors.
+There are currently 345 White Castle outlets, as of May 17, 2024, predominantly in the Midwest, Kentucky, and Tennessee.
+The exceptions are over 50 White Castle locations in the New York—New Jersey metropolitan area (as of 2025), four locations around Las Vegas, Nevada, four in the Phoenix metropolitan area in Arizona, one in Orlando, Florida, and two in Shanghai, China.
 By comparison, there are over 36,000 McDonald's locations globally, with approximately 14,000 of those in the United States.
 The chain does, however, sell frozen sliders at supermarkets nationwide, with availability varying by chain.

-In New York City, the number of locations has declined significantly in recent years.
-As of 2020, there were only 20 White Castle locations in the area.

 White Castle currently has locations in the following metropolitan areas in the United States: